-Please send a pitch to email@example.com (or if you prefer a personal contact, to firstname.lastname@example.org or email@example.com).
-This could be a short outline of what you want to write, when and why, or a first draft of your article (already in Google Docs if you want a gold star).
-Please also include a high-quality .JPG headshot photograph under 8MB, a two-line biography of yourself, and your Twitter handle.
+Please send a pitch to the team (or if you prefer a personal contact, to Debbie, DK, Minto, Arthi, or Jim).
+This could be a short outline of what you want to write, when and why, or the first draft of your article (already in Google Docs and shared with us if you want a gold star).
+Please also include a high-quality .JPG headshot photograph (1000x1000px for preference), a two-line biography of yourself, and your Twitter handle.

-We’ll get back to you as soon as we can with suggestions, edits or requests for further information.
-On occasion we may politely decline.
-If we do want to publish we’ll work with you to edit and develop your draft, endeavoring to let you know when we hope to publish.
+We’ll get back to you as soon as we can.
+On occasion, we may politely decline.
+If we do want to publish we’ll come back to you with suggestions, edits or requests for further information.
+We know our audience so reserve the right to use our judgement in editing your work at any point, with the aim of improving its clarity and impact.
+We will endeavour to let you know when we hope to publish.

 We very, very rarely accept work that has already been published.
-We kindly ask that you do not republish elsewhere – your corporate or personal blog is usually OK – but to help you get maximum exposure we’d like to publish first.
+We kindly ask that you do not republish elsewhere without asking us.